HMS Victorious (1808): Construction and career

 Victorious served as part of Rear Admiral Sir George Cockburn's fleet in Chesapeake Bay during the War of 1812.
-She participated in the blockade of the Elizabeth River, keeping at her berth in Norfolk, Virginia during the conflict.
+She participated in the blockade of the Elizabeth River, keeping at her berth in Norfolk, Virginia, during the conflict.

+On 18 September 1813, Victorious arrived at Bermuda.
 The warship was decommissioned and placed in ordinary at Portsmouth Dockyard in March 1814.
 She was returned to service as a receiving ship in 1826, and broken up on 21 December 1861.